CITA Summer Undergraduate Research Fellowships

 The Summer Undergraduate Research Fellowship (SURF) provides undergraduate students who are interested in working on a research project in theoretical astrophysics an opportunity to work with our faculty, researchers and graduate students over the summer.
 Research areas may include cosmology, dark matter, galaxy formation, star formation, galactic structure, exoplanets, gravitational dynamics, interstellar medium, scintillometry, black holes, high energy astrophysics, and super computing.

 Award recipients must work for 16 consecutive weeks during the summer beginning the first week of May, with a stipend of $9,500 for the 16-week period.
-For summer 2022, the program will begin on Monday, May 2 and run through Friday, August 19.
-The aim is to have in-person research activities.
-If necessary, due to covid-19, the program will be held remotely.
+For summer 2023, the program will begin on Monday, May 1 and run through Friday, August 18.
+Students must be available for the entire duration of the program, be eligible to work in Canada and currently enrolled in full-time bachelor’s degree at a Canadian university.
+This is an in-person program.
 For out-of-town students, we cover travel costs and on-campus housing is available for a fee.

 All applications must include the following documents: